GrayJack/algos/README.md

 A rust library with a collection of algorithms.

-Only sort algorithms for now.
+Only sort, search and pattern matching algorithms for now.
 It is planned to add graph algorithms as well.

 ## **Usage**